Christw/HackerEarth-Machine-Learning-challenge/README.md

 ### Result
 After cleaning raw data, I tested a number of independent variables and found the significant features.
-Then, I utilized them to train a model and predicted the lowest price.
+Then, I utilized them to build a model, tested the performance of a model, and predicted the lowest price.
 Finally, this outcome got me the 51th prize.
 <img width="1440" alt="截圖 2022-08-04 下午9 15 18" src="https://user-images.githubusercontent.com/67684645/182856141-d2316182-4f0f-4486-b6d2-c830510b29e7.png">